bitovi/academy/src/react-native/18-maps/maps.md

 ### Solution 1

-If you’ve implemented the solution correctly, the tests will pass when you run `npm run test`!
+If you’ve implemented the solution correctly, the Map should be rendering in your application.

 <details>
 <summary>Click to see the solution</summary>